France retires Mirage 2000C fighter jets

 Loosely based on the Mirage III, the Mirage 2000 entered development in the 1970s and entered service in 1983, becoming France’s first fourth-generation fighter.

-Following the retirement of the Mirage 2000C, the ground attack variant, the Mirage 2000D, remains the only Mirage in the French service.
+Following the retirement of the Mirage 2000C, the Mirage 2000D ground attack variant and the Mirage 2000-5 interceptor are the only Mirage remaining in the French service.

 Besides France, Brazil was the only other country to operate the Mirage 2000C, before retiring the aircraft in 2013.
 Numerous export versions of the jet, such as the Mirage 2000H and Mirage 2000 P, remain in service with various countries across the world.